php-ru/symfony-docs-ru/components/http_client.rst

 ~~~~~~~~~~~~~~

 This component provides several methods for uploading data using the ``body``
 option.
-You can use regular strings, closures and resources and they'll be
+You can use regular strings, closures, iterables and resources and they'll be
 processed automatically when making the requests::

     $response = $httpClient->request('POST', 'https://...', [